khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/Glucometer Cleaning Poster/ReadMe.md

 ---

+## 🧰 Tools Used

+This poster was assembled using **Microsoft PowerPoint**, with original layout and formatting by the author.
+Clip art assets were generated using **Sora (ChatGPT’s image generation tool)** to enhance clarity and visual engagement.

+---

 ## 🛑 Disclaimer

-This material is for internal educational use within Mercy Hospital's POC department.
-No patient-specific information is contained in this document.
+This material is intended for internal educational use within Mercy Hospital's Point of Care (POC) department.
+No patient-specific or protected health information is included in this document.